Q. What is the AGPT program?

 A. No. You can be a rural registrar and work in a rural location without any additional training or additional years.

-If you do wish to undertake an Advanced Skill then you should apply to be a Rural Generalist, and apply to ACRRM or enroll in RACGP’s RG program and discuss your training plan with MCCC.
-A new Victorian Rural Generalist program has just been launched as well.
+If you wish to undertake an Advanced Skill you will be required to enrol to be a Rural Generalist registrar, and apply to either ACRRM or in RACGP’s RG program and discuss your training plan with MCCC.
+This is in accordance with the Victorian Rural Generalist program.

 Q. If I join the AGPT program with MCCC as a Rural Pathway registrar can I change to the General Pathway during my training?

-A. No. It is very unlikely that this will be approved by AGPT – only if there are extenuating and unforeseen circumstances.
+A. These changes are difficult and only possible if there are extenuating and unforeseen circumstances.
 Please refer to the AGPT Transfer Policy. for further information.

 Q. If I choose the General Pathway can I train in a rural location?

-Rural Pathway MCCC registrars can only be placed in MM2 – MM7.
+Rural Pathway registrars can only be placed in MM2 – MM7.

 You may change your RTO or pathway preference during the applicant preference change period.